SacredAntwon/Mark-0-Macropad/README.md

 _Step 3:_ A new directory should now appear for the device.

-_Step 4:_ Drag the file named `firmware.uf2`, which should be located in the `firmware` folder in this repo, into the device directory and the device should then automatically reboot.
+_Step 4:_ Drag the file named `firmware.uf2`, which is located in the `Firmware` folder in this repo, into the device directory and the device should then automatically reboot.

 ## Uploading Code

 _Step 1:_ Install a software called [`Thonny`](https://thonny.org) onto your system.

 _Step 2:_ Once it is installed, click on `Tools` located on the top and then select `Options...`, which will make a menu appear.
 Select `Interpreter` from this menu.
 When it asks which interpreter you would like to use from the drop down, select `MicroPython (Raspberry Pi Pico)`.
-For the Port drop down selection, select a device that includes `COM`.
+For the `Port` drop down selection, select a device that includes `COM`.

 _Step 3:_ Exit the menu and select the `View` button on the top.
 Click on `Files` and a checkmark should appear next to it.